criblio/python-api-wrapper/README.md

             cribl_auth_token = response.json()["token"]

 ```

 The "token" should be present in the response's JSON payload if the request is successful.
 This value should be saved and used in subsequent calls to the API.

+#### Fetching API Token - Cloud Deployment
+The /auth/login endpoint is not accessible in a Cloud instance.
+Follow the workaround documented at https://docs.cribl.io/stream/api-tutorials/#criblcloud-free-tier to
+retrieve the token.
+You can set `cribl_auth_token` to the value of the token and use it in subsequent API calls.

 #### Get/Create/Update/Delete of Configuration Items
 The configuration items from the above list follow a get/create/update/delete